 And if you don’t have an answer yet, don’t worry, that’s OK, I’ll be happy to help you – for now, just move on to the next question.

 3. Do you have a rule about this food, restrict it?

-With Intuitive Eating, you learn how to make peace with this food through a science-backed practice called habituation (more on this in a future community email).
+With Intuitive Eating, you learn how to make peace with this food through a science-backed practice called habituation.

 The Practice: Notice your relationship with your “forbidden” foods.
-Does restriction make these foods “more special?”
-And by the way, if you’re substituting a “forbidden” food with a food that doesn’t truly satisfy you, you may continue to seek satisfaction which is Principle 5 of Intuitive Eating: Discover the Satisfaction Factor.
+Does restriction make these foods more special?
+And by the way, if you’re substituting a “forbidden” food with a food that doesn’t truly satisfy you, you may continue to seek satisfaction.
+Learn more about this in Principle 5 of Intuitive Eating: Discover the Satisfaction Factor.